 Need-based program that provides employment for students to earn money for educational expenses.
 Students may work up to 20 hours per week depending on the position's requirements.
-The student will be assigned to work in various departments throughout the college or at one of our off-site partners.
+The student will be assigned to work in a department throughout the college or at one of our off-site partners.
 The number of positions available varies from year to year.
-Information sessions will be provided at the beginning of each academic year for the positions available.
 If you are interested in a college work-study job, please contact the Financial Aid Office.
 To view the position information, please click here.

 Title IV Loan School Code of Conduct

 Educational loans, repayment begins six months after separation from the school.
 There are two types of Stafford Loans:

 - Subsidized: Need-based; government pays the interest while in school, during six month grace period, and future deferment periods

 - Unsubsidized: Non need-based; loan accrues interest after first disbursement is sent to school; borrower may choose to pay interest monthly or defer the interest into the principle of the loan.

 Loan limits are set by the federal government; actual loan eligibility is determined by the Financial Aid Office based on being an eligible student, attending at least half time enrollment, annual and aggregate limits.
 Click here to see the chart about enrollment status.

 Parents of dependent students may borrow under this loan program; repayment begins 60 days after second disbursement.

 Graduate students may borrow under this program.
 You must be credit worthy or obtain a credit worthy co-signer for this loan.